Research

 Market Exposure on Facebook: Evidence from Developed and Developing Countries.

-with Mike Bailey, Edward Glaeser, and Michael Luca.
+with Mike Bailey, Edward Glaeser, and Michael Luca

 Abstract: Are internet-based nudges more or less effective in the developing world?
 We analyze a large experiment on Facebook in which business pages were recommended to users expected to like them across more than one hundred countries.
 We find that exposure matters everywhere, but effect sizes on page fans and followers are significantly bigger in countries with lower levels of development in the sample.
 This difference is driven by users of Android phones rather than iPhones, suggesting that market access support is particularly effective for middle income residents of poorer countries.
 We also find large increases in the cumulative number of messaging threads between users and businesses, suggesting that online exposure has downstream effects on match quality and interactions.